ac1dburnz/rtorrent-rutorrent-cross-seed/README.md

 ## Contributing

-Want to contribute to the original author?
+Want to contribute?
 Awesome!
 The most basic way to show your support is to star the project, or to raise issues.
-You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!
+You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making a [PayPal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!

 Thanks again for your support, it is much appreciated! :pray: